 Emergency medical responder, primary care paramedic, advanced care paramedic, infant transport team and critical care paramedic licences are valid for five years.
 First responder licences are valid for three years.
 If your licence has expired, you are no longer licensed to practice in British Columbia, please see the Licence Applications page for information on licence reinstatements.
 This applies to all categories of licence.
-To renew your licence, follow the steps below for your licence level.
+To renew your licence, follow the steps.

 Paramedic Licence Renewals

 Your licence expiry date is located on the front of your licence.
 In addition, the Emergency Medical Assistants Continuing Competence System displays a countdown to licence expiry each time you log into the system.

 You will receive a reminder email three months before your licence expires.
 The reminder email will be sent to the email address you provided to the Emergency Medical Assistants Licensing Branch.
 If you have not provided a current email address to the Emergency Medical Assistants Licensing Branch, you will not receive the reminder.

 Please send all your licence renewal documents to the Emergency Medical Assistants Licensing Branch at least two weeks before the expiry date of your licence.
 This will allow time for processing, issuing and mailing of your licence.

 To renew your licence, follow these steps: